 Client machines will not find the license server, or hang on the OpticStudio "splash screen" indefinitely.
 What can I do?

-First, make sure that the firewall exception on the server is configured in step 5 of the server setup instructions above.
-Once you are sure of that, check the client machine has specified the name of the server in the What to do if the license is not found automatically section.
+First, make sure that the firewall exception on the server is configured per the server setup instructions above.
+Once you are sure of that, check the client machine has specified the name of the server in the Configuring Zemax applications to access a Zemax network license article.
 If that is done, then your security software may be blocking access to the license software.
 We have seen both Trend Micro and McAfee block this.

 If you use Trend Micro, check its scan logs to see if either the HASP_RT.EXE in the OpticStudio installation folder (normally C:\program files\Zemax OpticStudio), or HASPLMS.exe in C:\windows\system32 has been blocked.